Saint Thomas Christians: Socio-cultural and religious identity

-St. Thomas Christians are a distinct community, both in terms of culture and religion.
-Though their liturgy and theology remained that of East-Syrian Christians of Persia, their life-style customs and traditions were basically Indian.
+Saint Thomas Christians are a distinct community in terms of culture and religion.
+Though their liturgy and theology remained that of East Syrian Christians of Persia, their lifestyle customs and traditions were basically Indian.
 It is oft-quoted: "Nazranis are Indian in culture, Christian in faith and Syrian in liturgy".

 At present, Saint Thomas Christians represent a multi-cultural group.
-Their culture is largely derived from East Syriac, West Syriac, Hindu, Jewish, and Latin liturgical influences, blended with local customs and later elements derived from indigenous Indian and European colonial contacts.
-Their language is Malayalam, the language of Kerala, and Syriac is used for liturgical purposes.
+Their culture is largely derived from East Syriac, West Syriac, Jewish, Hindu, and Latin liturgical influences, blended with local customs and later elements derived from indigenous Indian and European colonial contacts.
+Their language is Malayalam—the language of Kerala—and Syriac is used for liturgical purposes.